-The decision tree (DT) is typically utilized as a nonlinear classifier.
+The decision tree (DT) is typically utilised as a nonlinear classifier.
 The algorithm is also quick and easy to use when it comes to classifying and training large amounts of data.
 In the form of a tree, a decision tree illustrates choices and their outcomes.
 Graph nodes indicate choices or events, and graph edges indicate conditions or decision rules.
 There are nodes and branches in every tree.
-An attribute is depicted by a node, and a value is depicted by a branch (Mahesh, 2020).
+An attribute is depicted by a node, and a value is depicted by a branch [26].

-ML algorithms such as K-nearest neighbors (KNN) are often extensively implemented in supervised learning for addressing classification and regression tasks.
+ML algorithms such as K-nearest neighbours (KNN) are often extensively implemented in supervised learning for addressing classification and regression tasks.
 Apart from functioning on relatively small amounts of data at a reasonable speed, the algorithm is also simple to implement and comprehend.
-In the KNN approach, an item is categorized according to the collective vote of its closest K-neighbors.
+In the KNN approach, an item is categorised according to the collective vote of its closest K-neighbors.
 Based on this technique, items are classified in relation to their closest K-neighbors, ranking them in the top popular group.
-As a training dataset, an entire dataset is utilized (Singh et al., 2016).
+As a training dataset, an entire dataset is utilised [27].
 In a study, the mental workload of each subject was classified based on the HR variability (HRV) metric.
 A K-nearest neighbor method achieved an average classification accuracy of 98.77%.
 The highest average classification accuracy (80.56%) was achieved using HRV signals from 5 subjects for training and one subject for testing.
-The results of this study may improve operators' safety and wellbeing by analyzing HRV signals that are indicators of mental workload in various subjects (Shao et al., 2020).
+The results of this study may improve operators' safety and well-being by analysing HRV signals that are indicators of mental workload in various subjects [30].

 As opposed to SVMs or Decision Trees, Logistic Regression incorporates probability, and it can be adjusted online to incorporate new data easily (via gradient descent).
 As it returns probabilities, classification thresholds can be easily adjusted.
 It is possible to substitute the logistic model for discriminant analysis.
 There is no assumption about the structure of the independent variables, and there is no linear relationship between the predictors and target variables.
 Nonlinear effects can be handled by it.
-Nevertheless, reliable results require a large sample size (Singh et al., 2016).
+Nevertheless, reliable results require a large sample size [27].

-ANN are one of the most efficient tools for data exploration and evaluation (Kotsiantis et al., 2006).
+ANN are one of the most efficient tools for data exploration and evaluation [28].
 Feedforward neural networks are robust and massive deep learning models.
 Three layers of neurons are fused together; the input layer, the hidden layer, and the output layer.
-Using convolutional neural networks (CNNs) (Li et al., 2019), separated heart sound signals into abnormal and normal without ECGs.
+Using convolutional neural networks (CNNs), [31] separated heart sound signals into abnormal and normal without ECGs.
 According to the experimental findings, the developed CNN model has greater classification precision, better classification capability, and an elevated F-score, than the backpropagation neural network blood pressure model.
 A 99.01% classification precision rate is also achieved by the enhanced CNN.

 The present investigation explores heart rate and blood pressure as physiological markers of cognitive load.
-More task burden increases heart rate and blood pressure readings, making heart rate and blood pressure considered as one of the widely researched cognitive load indices (Reimer et al., 2011; Scheepers and Ellemers, 2005).
+More task burden increases heart rate and blood pressure readings, making heart rate and blood pressure considered as one of the widely researched cognitive load indices [13,32].
 The heart rate and blood pressure of the subjects in phone mode will be contrasted with the heart rate and blood pressure of the subjects in no-phone mode to measure the subjects' cognitive function.
-Employing data from heart rate and BP, the present research centered on the classification of drivers' cognitive load using ML.
+Employing data from heart rate and BP, the present research centred on classification of drivers' cognitive load using ML.

-It is expected that the subjects' HR and BP will be higher for phone conditions than for no-phone condition (Zokaei et al., 2020).
+It is expected that the subjects' HR and BP will be higher for phone condition than for no-phone condition [33].
 Therefore, the following hypothesis was proposed: "When a participant's HR and BP are higher in phone mode than in no-phone mode, the participant is viewed as cognitively loaded, culminating in poor performance.
 In contrast, the participant is not cognitively loaded.